bkeepers/git-history/article.md

 ## Introduction

 While scientists tell us that traveling back in time is an impossibility, [Git's](http://git-scm.com/) features and flexibility offer control over the fourth dimension for those times when the wrongs of the past need corrected.
-The distributed version control system allows you to easily amend or undo recent commits, reorder changes and scrub data from your repository.
+The distributed version control system allows commits to be amended, discarded, reordered and modified to scrub data from a repository.

 Before the excitement of witnessing this rare phenomena becomes overwhelming, heed the warnings of an experienced time traveler.
 Git obeys the law of causality; every commit in a git repository is inextricably linked to the commit before it.
 Changing one commit alters all the commits that come after.
-Altering the past can be dangerous and–except in rare circumstances–should only be done if nobody else has observed the events that you are altering.
+Altering the past can be dangerous and–except in rare circumstances–should only be done if the events being altered have not been observed by anyone else.
 Branches that have already been pushed to a remote should generally never be altered.

 Understanding which operations are safe and which are dangerous can lead to a cleaner git history and make projects easier to manage.

 ## Amend the latest commit

 The safest and likely most common form of rewriting the git history is to amend the latest commit.
-For whatever reason, our brains seem wired to remember something important just after pressing the "Send" button on an email.
+For whatever reason, the human brain seems wired to remember something important just after pressing the "Send" button on an email.
 Likewise, I often realize I made a mistake immediately after making a commit in git.

 This article was written in a [git repository](https://github.com/bkeepers/git-history).
-When I started it, I created a README explaining the purpose of the repository.
+The first commit was to create a README explaining the purpose of the repository.

 	$ git add README.md
 	$ git commit -am 'Add README'